downplay/downdrop/README.md

 ## Why another drag-and-drop library?

-Arguably the most popular library for drag-and-drop in React is `react-dnd` - which is an excellent and powerful library.
-In a real world use case, however, I came up against some limitations with it and decided to roll my own.
+To date there are a number of quality drag-and-drop implementations available for React, ranging from the low-level but powerful (the popular and arguably "de-facto" `react-dnd`) to highly-featured but focussed (`react-beautiful-dnd` or `react-sortable-hoc`).
+In a real world use case, however, I came up against some limitations in these libraries and decided to roll my own.
 The design decisions that differentiate `downdrop` from other solutions are:

 * Use plain mouse and touch events to implement the interface:
   - Entirely avoids the [complexities](http://mereskin.github.io/dnd/) and [brokenness](https://stackoverflow.com/questions/14203734/dragend-dragenter-and-dragleave-firing-off-immediately-when-i-drag) of the HTML5 drag-and-drop API.
   - We don't have to configure the provider with various "backends" to make it functional.
 It just works.
-(Note: React Native should eventually be supported with an additional library)
+(Note: React Native should eventually be supported with an additional dependency)
-  - No need to do [all this configuration](https://github.com/yahoo/react-dnd-touch-backend/issues/7) for what should be the *default* case of working on both web and mobile
+  - No need for [all of this configuration](https://github.com/yahoo/react-dnd-touch-backend/issues/7) for what should be the *default* case of working on both web and mobile
 * Minimal API surface area, uses plain components instead of fancy but harder to learn HOCs, get useful results in very little time
 * Class-based components turn out to be far more performant for rendering, at least as of React v15, particularly noticable when using drag operations on elemnts in very large lists
-* Leave concerns of rendering and state management almost entirely up to the user; fits any state model or backing store
+* Leave concerns of rendering and state management almost entirely up to the user; fit any state model or backing store, enable any UI paradigm
 * Support nested dragging as a first-class use case, e.g. Trello-like interfaces
 * Support multiple simultaneous drag operations (for multi-touch environments)
 * Do not support file dragging; this is fundamentally a completely different operation, both conceptually and in terms of implementation